ky295/adv-steer/README.md

 (if you install with pip, just use `python` rather than `uv run python` for the instructions below)

 > [!IMPORTANT]
-> This codebase requires access to at least one GPU with a minimum of ~32 GB VRAM available, and a CUDA `12.x` installed.
+> This codebase requires access to at least one GPU with a minimum of ~32 GB VRAM available, and CUDA `12.x` installed.

 ##  Dataset creation